The information herein pertains to 2014 enrollment.

 Junior year students attend class on Monday and Friday following the first two weeks of enrollment.
 Clinical days for junior year students are Tuesday, Wednesday, and Thursdays.
 Senior year students attend classes on Tuesday and Thursdays.
 Clinical days for senior year students are Monday, Wednesday, and Fridays.
 Clinical days during the summer (semester III) term will be Monday through Friday

-Primary clinical education sites are St. Joseph Hospital in Kokomo, St.Vincent Hospital in Indianapolis, and Saint Johns Health System in Anderson.
+Primary clinical education sites are St. Joseph Hospital in Kokomo, St.Vincent Hospital in Indianapolis, and St. Vincent Anderson Regional Hospital.
 Candidates indicate to which primary site they want to be assigned.
 Once assigned to a given site, students remain at that site for their 22-month tenure in the program.
-However, students assigned to St. Joseph Hospital and Saint Johns Health System will perform some rotations to St.Vincent Hospital in Indianapolis for services not offered at St Joseph or Saint Johns.
+However, students assigned to St. Joseph Hospital and St. Vincent Anderson Regional Hospital will perform some rotations to St.Vincent Hospital in Indianapolis for services not offered in Kokomo or Anderson.

 In addition to primary clinical education sites, students will also rotate to secondary clinical education sites each semester after the first semester.
 Secondary sites are hospitals within St.Vincent Health.
 These assignments are 1 week in duration and will occur generally once or twice each semester.
 Click here to see a map of clinical site locations.